Kotti/Kotti/README.rst

 If you have questions or need help, you can post on our `mailing list / forum <http://groups.google.com/group/kotti>`_ or join us on IRC: `#kotti on irc.freenode.net <irc://irc.freenode.net/#kotti>`_.

-If you think you found a bug, open an issue on or `Github bugtracker <https://github.com/Kotti/Kotti/issues>`_.
+If you think you found a bug, open an issue on our `Github bugtracker <https://github.com/Kotti/Kotti/issues>`_.

 Development
 ===========